marceloburegio/SupportTicketSystem/README.md

 * Database MySQL
 * Active Directory
 * SMTP Server (already defined in PHP.ini)
-* Flash Player installed in the end user's computers

 ### Setup
 To use it in your environment, follow the steps below: